Hylian/hylian.github.io/_posts/2015-08-13-applying-logic-to-the-surface-touch-cover.md

 analyzer and start probing at the Surface Touch Cover.
 I hooked it up to my previous breakout board and recorded the signals on the pins at power-on and while pressing various keys.

-After some analysis, it turns out my hypothesis about the protocol in my previous post was completely wrong!
+After some analysis, it turns out my hypothesis about the protocol in my previous post was off the mark.
 Instead of HID over I2C, the keyboard uses duplex serial communication, and thankfully so, as serial is much easier to analyze and implement than the HID over I2C spec.